Living smart & safe

 Consider some of the most powerful men in American politics, like Lewis Libby the mastermind behind US Vice-President Dick Cherney who in turns controls George W. Bush.
 Libby has deep knowledge of power and geopolitics and was feared and admired by almost everyone in the US establishment, except the special prosecutor who has charged him for several crimes.

-We who are not so ambitious, we just want to get sufficient knowledge to guide us on life's tricky path.
-We want to walk straight on this path, and not give an excuse to the people with brute force to destroy us.
+We who are not so ambitious, we just want to get sufficient knowledge to guide us on life’s tricky path.
+We want to walk straight, and not give an excuse to the people with brute force to destroy us.

 With technology and the Internet, we now have too much information overloading our lives.
 We know how to manage our job, run our business and acquire material ease and comfort.

-Below are excerpts to guide us in living prudently and peacefully.
+Below are excerpts to guide us in living prudently, safely and peacefully.

 The numbers indicate the chapter and verse in which the text is found in the book of Proverbs.
 I quote only from the King James Bible because of its expressive text, so much more alive than the insipid modern-day English translations.